ELowry/EL-Gallery/el-gallery/readme.txt

 3. This is an example of an EL-Gallery as seen on a mobile phone.

 == Changelog ==

+= Version 1.5 =
+* Added shortcode parameter _nopause="1"_ to remove the pause button and autoplay functionality.
+* Added shortcode parameter _nothumb="1"_ to remove the thumbnail display.

 = Version 1.4.2 =
 * Added an alternative shortcode [el-gallery].